-Know relative sizes of measurement units within one system of units including km, m, cm, and mm; kg, g, mg; lb., oz.; l, ml; hr., min, sec.
-Within a single system of measurement, express a larger measurement unit in terms of a smaller unit.
-Record measurement conversions in a two-column table.
-For example, know that 1 ft is 12 times as long as 1 in.
-Express the length of a ft snake as 48 in.
-Generate a conversion table for feed and inches listing the number pairs (1, 12), (2, 24), (3, 36)...
+Know relative sizes of measurement units within each system of units (standard and metric), including kilometers, meters, and centimeters; liters and milliliters; kilograms and grams; pounds and ounces; hours, minutes, and seconds.
+Within a single system of measurement, express measurements in a larger unit in terms of a smaller unit.
+Record measurement equivalents in a two-column table.
+For example, know that one foot is 12 times as long as one inch.
+Express the length of a four-foot snake as 48 inches.
+Know that one meter is 100 times as long as one centimeter.
+Generate a conversion table for feet and inches listing the number pairs (1, 12), (2, 24), (3, 36)...